pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: The Cosmic Star Formation Rate Density

+These expressions are a good representation of the \pc\ SFRD lower and upper envelopes for $0.2<z<3.5$. {The lower envelope in Equation \ref{eq:envelope-lower} corresponds to the lower edge of the COSMOS2020-thresholded curve in Figure \ref{fig:sfrd}, whilst the upper envelope in Equation \ref{eq:envelope-upper} corresponds to the upper edge of the model-thresholded curve.
+These consequently encompass the full extent of predictions from the \texttt{pop-cosmos} model.}

 We further compare our results with another compilation study from \texttt{UniverseMachine} \citep{behroozi19}, an empirical framework which connects galaxy formation, and therefore SFHs, to dark matter halo assembly across cosmic time.
 Their empirical model is calibrated using a broad compilation of observed relationships for galaxy properties including SMFs, SFRs, and quenched fractions.
 Systematic offsets are added to these `true' model predictions to account for systematic observational and modelling uncertainties, resulting in a corrected `observed' model which aims to reproduce the observed relationships between galaxy properties out to $z \simeq 10$.
-Figure~\ref{fig:sfrd} shows that the \pc\ results lie between the `true' and `observed' models close to the SFRD peak at $z \simeq 1.3$, but agrees better with their `true' model at higher redshifts.
+Figure~\ref{fig:sfrd} shows that the \pc\ results lie between the `true' and `observed' models close to the SFRD peak at $z \simeq 1.3$, but agrees better with their `true' model at higher redshifts. {Many of the data points from the \citet{behroozi13, behroozi19} compilation lie above the \citet{madau14} and `true' \texttt{UniverseMachine} curves (as well as the \pc\ result), with these differences likely driven by the various methodological differences, uncorrected selection effects, and systematic errors present in the compiled observations (with the offset between \texttt{UniverseMachine}'s `observed' and `true' SFRD estimates aiming to represent these effects).}